Maduraa96/LSE_DA_COVID_analysis/README.md

 The UK govermend would like to launch a series of marketing campaigns to promote the vaccine.
 The aim is to help the UK government understand the COVID data in order to inform its marketing approach to increase the number of fully vaccinated people.
 #### Data being analysed
 Perform data analysis using data provided on details of COVID cases in the UK, details of vaccination rates in the UK, and an extract of Twitter data relating to the #coronavirus hashtag.
+#### Note
+The .ipynb files were too large to upload the future versions.
+However, FutureWarnings error was corrected, and the project was completed with an additional analysis on outliers in Deaths per Province/State.